Particle size distribution analysis – guide to method selection

 Particle size and shape analyzers

 The principle of a particle shape and size analyzer is based on optical microscope imaging.
-This makes it possible to analyze non-spherical particles, including rod-like particles and fibers.
-Calculations are made from optical microscope images, which allow determinations of different parameters, such as length, width, and aspect ratio.
-Similar to laser diffraction and DLS, calculations are automatic, making shape and size analyzers ideal for gathering data on a large number of non-spherical particles.
+This makes it possible to analyze non-spherical particles, for example, rod-like particles and fibers.
+Optical microscope images are processed with suitable software to allow determinations of different parameters, such as the particles' minimum and maximum Feret diameters and aspect ratio.
+Similar to laser diffraction and DLS, calculations are done automatically, making shape and size analyzers ideal for gathering data on a large number of non-spherical particles

-The detected size range is approximately 2 - 3000 µm, which means that size and shape analyzers cannot provide information about nanoparticles.
-Solid samples should be dispersed in aqueous or non-aqueous solvents.
+The detected size range is approximately 10 to 3,000 µm, which means that size and shape analyzers cannot provide information about nanoparticles.

-Scanning electron microscopy (SEM) is a powerful tool in particle analysis, as its higher resolution compared to optical microscopy enables the detection of smaller particles.
-In addition to size, SEM can provide information on the shape and surface morphology of particles.
+Scanning electron microscopy (SEM) is a powerful tool in particle analysis, as it provides information on the shape and size of smaller particles than analyzers based on optical microscopy.
+In addition to shape and size, SEM can provide information on surface morphology.

 Need help with method selection?

-We offer a range of options for determining particle shape and size distributions
+We offer a range of techniques for determining particle size and shape distributions